Ynn/selfstar/exercises/follow-me.md

 private double maximumEnergyConsumptionAllowedInARoom = 100.0d;
 {/code}

-This maximumNumberOfLights has precedence over the given maximum power consumption.
+Please note that the maximumNumberOfLights (we have introduced earlier) takes precedence over the given maximum power consumption.

-At first, to simplify the implementation you can consider that each light as a 100Watt default consumption and that the lights are binary lights only.
+To simplify the implementation you can assume that each light as a 100Watt default consumption and that the lights are binary lights only.
 In such case the number of light is given by a simple Euclidean division.

 <u>Question 2 - Test:</u> Create a script (the environment should be composed by binary lights only) to test your application and checks it is working according to the specification.

-<u>Question 3 - Manager:</u> Extend the FollowMeAdministration and your manager to add an energy saving mode :
+<u>Question 3 - Manager:</u> Extend the FollowMeAdministration and your manager to add an energy saving goal :

 {code lang="java"}
 public interface FollowMeAdministration {